 Practicing in this dojo can be indescribably exhilarating at times.
 There are moments when we feel the magic of the mystery well up in the crucible and inside our bodies simultaneously, and know that a deep truth is present.
 At other times, it can feel bewildering, confusing, uncomfortable.
 It can feel intense.
 It can feel intensely uncomfortable.
 Although those of us who keep on showing up in this practice field have a strong sense of why we do so, there are always moments when the old familiar doubts creep in, and we might wonder if we are engaging in a futile exercise.

-The principles we will be unpacking in this post were first articulated during the process of writing the ‘we-thesis’ that eventually birthed the Practice Guide that you can read on this website.
-Ever since, we have found ourselves turning to these principles to help us stay on track in our practice—particularly in those moments of deep unclarity and doubting.
+Many of the principles we will be unpacking in this post were first articulated during the process of writing the ‘we-thesis’ that eventually birthed the Practice Guide that you can read on this website.
+Some have emerged through our practice over time.
+Ever since the beginning, we have found ourselves turning to these principles to help us stay on track in our practice—particularly in those moments of deep unclarity and doubting.
 Which is why we prefix them with the subvocalised thought “when in doubt…”.
+As our journey continues, we keep surfacing further principles, and these are added as they emerge.
+They are presented in order of emergence, not importance.

 Some of these principles might seem irrelevant to the beginner or occasional practitioner.
 That is because, as is the case with any potent practice or discipline, Collective Alchemy moves into different spaces and considerations as a practitioner’s commitment to practice deepens.
 (See The Four Rooms for an unpacking of this).